The Wicked + The Divine: Reception

 The Wicked + the Divine has received generally positive reviews.
 The review aggregation website Comic Book Roundup reports that the series holds an average score of 8.6 out of 10.

 Awards

 The Wicked + the Divine was the winner of Best Comic at the 2014 British Comic Awards.
 The series has also been nominated for the 2015 Eisner Awards in three categories: Best New Series, Best Cover Artist, and Best Coloring.
 In 2018, it was nominated for the Eisner Awards in the Best Continuing Series category.

 Collected editions

-The entire series has been collected as nine trade paperback (TPB) volumes, and also as four deluxe hardcovers (HC):
+The entire series has been collected as nine trade paperback (TPB) volumes, four deluxe hardcovers (HC), and a compendium: